scenee/relax/README.md

 # Relax

-Relax is a declarative release management tool for iOS App distributions.
+Relax is a declarative release tool for iOS App distributions that encourages rapid distribution.

-You don't need to write the same build scripts any more when you deliver your great apps.
+You don't need to write the same build script any more when you deliver your apps.
 Relax will save your time.
-You just write a declarative configuration file to make ipa files.
+You just write a declarative configuration file(aka.
+Relfile) for the distributions.

 It's hard to understand `xcodebuild` stuff, for example, codesigning mechanism.
 Relax takes care of much of the hassle of them. so you can focus on development.

 Relax can

-- **Easy to manage** multi distributions(i.e. adhoc, enterprise & appstore) with each code signing
+- **Easy to release** multi distributions(i.e. adhoc, enterprise & appstore) with each build settings like code signing, bundle id and bundle version, etc.
 - **Validate an ipa** to check if it has a correct codesign, a mobileprovision and entitlements
+- **Resign an ipa** for a ditribution with a different bundle identifier, cetificate and provisioning profile
 - **Set up a custom keychain** not to depend on a keychain settings in a build machine
-- **Resign an ipa** for a ditribution with a different bundle identifier, cetificate and provisioning profile

 In background, it works as below.